-- (1) permitting only the sale of goods, - (2) prohibiting the solicitation of personal services, - (3) posting or creating a substantial amount of the content, and - (4) providing the ability to chat, comment, or interact with other users only if it is directly related to the provider's content, - t. an online service, website, or application that is used by or under the direction of an educational entity, including a learning management system, student engagement program, or subject- or skill-specific program, where the majority of the content is created or posted by the provider of the online service, website, or application and the ability to chat, comment, or interact with other users is directly related to the provider's content, - u. peer-to-peer payments, provided that interactions among users or account holders are generally limited to the ability to send, receive, or request funds; like or comment on such transactions; or other functions related to sending, receiving, requesting, or settling payments among users or account holders, or v. career development opportunities, including professional networking, job skills, learning certifications, and job posting and application services;
+- (4) providing the ability to chat, comment, or interact with other users only if it is directly related to the provider's content, - t. an online service, website, or application that is used by or under the direction of an educational entity, including a learning management system, student engagement program, or subject- or skill-specific program, where the majority of the content is created or posted by the provider of the online service, website, or application and the ability to chat, comment, or interact with other users is directly related to the provider's content, - u. peer-to-peer payments, provided that interactions among users or account holders are generally limited to the ability to send, receive, or request funds; like or comment on such transactions; or other functions related to sending, receiving, requesting, or settling payments among users or account holders, or - v. career development opportunities, including professional networking, job skills, learning certifications, and job posting and application services;

-- 27. "Substantial portion" means more than thirty-three and one-third percent (33 1/3%) of total material on a public website which meets the definition of material that is harmful to minors as defined in this section; - 28.
-"Technology protection measure" means a technology that inspects and analyzes unencrypted Internet traffic for malware and that blocks or filters electronic access to obscene materials, child pornography, or material that is harmful to minors; - 29.
+27. "Substantial portion" means more than thirty-three and one-third percent (33 1/3%) of total material on a public website which meets the definition of material that is harmful to minors as defined in this section;

+- 28. "Technology protection measure" means a technology that inspects and analyzes unencrypted Internet traffic for malware and that blocks or filters electronic access to obscene materials, child pornography, or material that is harmful to minors; - 29.
 "Transmit" means to send or broadcast an electronic communication; and - 30.
 "User" means a person who has access to view all or some of the posts on a social media platform, but who is not an account holder. - SECTION 3.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 29-103 of Title 70, unless there is created a duplication in numbering, reads as follows: - A. The State Department of Education shall develop by the start of the 2025-2026 school year a comprehensive character education program for levels K-12.
-This comprehensive character education program shall be known as the "character curriculum" and shall focus

-'''

-on the students' development of the following character traits:

-1

-courage, patriotism, citizenship, honesty, fairness, respect for

-others, kindness, cooperation, self-respect, self-control, courtesy,

-3

-4

-compassion, tolerance, diligence, generosity, punctuality,

-5

-cleanliness, cheerfulness, school pride, respect for the

-environment, respect for the creator, patience, creativity,

-6

-7

-sportsmanship, loyalty, perseverance, and virtue.
-Such program

-shall also address, by the start of the 2025-2026 school year,

-8

-methods of discouraging bullying and violent acts against fellow

-10

-students and methods of promoting responsible digital citizenship

-11

-and the safe and appropriate use of technology, the Internet, and

-12

-social media.
-Local governing bodies shall implement such a program

-13

-in all grade levels at the beginning of the 2025-2026 school year

-14

-and shall provide opportunities for parental involvement in

-15

-establishing expected outcomes of the character education

-16

-program.

-'''
+This comprehensive character education program shall be known as the "character curriculum" and shall focus on the students' development of the following character traits: courage, patriotism, citizenship, honesty, fairness, respect for others, kindness, cooperation, self-respect, self-control, courtesy, compassion, tolerance, diligence, generosity, punctuality, cleanliness, cheerfulness, school pride, respect for the 1 environment, respect for the creator, patience, creativity, sportsmanship, loyalty, perseverance, and virtue.
+Such program 3 4 shall also address, by the start of the 2025-2026 school year, 5 methods of discouraging bullying and violent acts against fellow students and methods of promoting responsible digital citizenship 6 7 and the safe and appropriate use of technology, the Internet, and social media.
+Local governing bodies shall implement such a program 8 in all grade levels at the beginning of the 2025-2026 school year 10 and shall provide opportunities for parental involvement in establishing expected outcomes of the character education 11 12 program.